 We’ve talked about Mexoryl 400, the star filter of this new sun protection line-.
 However, a single sun filter does not a sunscreen make.
 The secret lies in an expert combination of filters, and that is what the UVMune 400 technology, which lends its name to this line of sunscreens, is all about.

-As of March 2022, all products in the UVMune 400 line contain not one, not two, not three, but eight sun filters.
+All products in the UVMune 400 line contain not one, not two, not three, but eight sun filters.
 Here’s a quick “who’s who” of this mighty combination:

 - Octisalate (Ethylhexyl salicylate): protects in the UVB range (280-320nm) with peak absorbance at 306 nm;

 - Uvinul T 150 (Ethylhexyl triazone): protects in the UVB range (280-320nm) with peak absorbance at 314nm;

 - Mexoryl XL (Drometrizole trisiloxane): protects in the UVB and UVA ranges, with peak absorbance at 303 nm (UVB) and 344 nm (UVA);

 - Mexoryl SX (Terephthalylidene dicamphor sulfonic acid): protects in the UVA range with peak absorbance at 345 nm;

 - Tinosorb S (Bis-Ethylhexyloxyphenol methoxyphenyl triazine): protects in the UVB and UVA ranges, with peak absorbance at 310 nm (UVB) and 345 nm (UVA);